Panthers' Duclair considering surgery on Achilles - TSN.ca

 Panthers' Duclair considering surgery on Achilles

-Florida Panthers forward Anthony Duclair suffered an Achilles tendon injury and is facing a potential surgery that would require months of recovery, according to TSN NHL insider Pierre LeBrun.
+Florida Panthers forward Anthony Duclair is looking at potential surgery for an Achilles tendon injury, TSN Hockey Insider Pierre LeBrun reports.
+The surgery would require a recovery time of several month.

 TSN.ca Staff